2000 Canadian federal election: Progressive Conservative Party

 The Progressive Conservative Party aimed to regain its former place in Canadian politics under the leadership of former Prime Minister Joe Clark.
-The PC Party had a very disappointing election, falling from 20 to 12 seats, and being almost exclusively confined to the Maritime provinces and Newfoundland.
+The PC Party had a very disappointing election, recording its lowest ever share of the national vote, falling from 20 to 12 seats, and being almost exclusively confined to the Maritime provinces.
 It won the 12 seats needed for Official party status in the House of Commons, however.
-Failure to win 12 seats might have marginalized the party in the House of Commons, and likely led to a more rapid decline.

-Governing parties have the option of extending party status to caucuses of less than twelve members at their discretion.
-Had the Progressive Conservatives been just a few seats short of the requisite twelve and the NDP had stayed at least twelve seats, the Liberal government would likely have exercised this option as they had done for Social Credit in 1974.